epactltd/infra/docs/deployment-guide.md

 Review the plan carefully.
 It will create:
 - VPC with public, private, and data subnets
-- RDS MariaDB instance
+- RDS MariaDB instance (with managed password)
-- ElastiCache Redis cluster
+- ElastiCache Redis cluster (with TLS enabled)
 - ECR repositories
 - ECS cluster and services
-- Application Load Balancers
+- Application Load Balancers (public and internal)
 - S3 buckets
 - CI/CD pipelines (if enabled)